Job JSON specification¶

 A source or destination party can be:

-The workspace(organization); on-prem servers at main site (hq), running the accsyn daemon app in server mode.
+- The workspace (organisation); on-prem servers at the main site (hq), running the accsyn daemon app in server mode.

-A user; Identified by the Email, running the accsyn desktop app or daemon app in user server mode.
+- A user; Identified by the email, running the accsyn desktop app or daemon app in user server mode.

-A site; Identified by a unique name, running the accsyn daemon app in server mode.
+- A site; Identified by a unique name, running the accsyn daemon app in server mode.

 For the workspace party, source or destination files can reside on multiple volumes within the same job: